-Off trail activities within the McDowell Sonoran Preserve are not permitted without written approval from the preserve manager.
-Otherwise, visitors are required to stay on mapped trails, or risk being ticketed by the occasional mountain bike police patrol.
+Off trail activities within the McDowell Sonoran Preserve are not permitted without the preserve manager's written approval.
+Otherwise, visitors are required to stay on mapped trails or risk being ticketed by the occasional mountain bike police patrol.

 This spur trail heads east from Tom's Thumb Trail to the summit of East End Peak.
 At 4,057 feet, this peak is the highest point in the McDowell Mountains.

-Because this is an off-trail hike, it is advisable that the GPS route for this hike be uploaded into a capable GPS unit to provide guidance as to the general route to follow.
-Also, all of the embedded photos are part of a larger photoset called "East End Peak - MSP, AZ Nov 10 2012."
-When viewed in photoset mode (as compared to when called by links in this description), most of the pictures have tags on important elements (such as cairns, which may be hard to see in the photo).
+Because this is an off-trail hike, the GPS route for this hike should be uploaded into a capable GPS unit to guide as to the general course to follow.
+All of the embedded photos are part of a more extensive photoset called "East End Peak - MSP, AZ Nov 10, 2012."
+When viewed in photoset mode (compared to when called by links in this guide), most of the pictures have tags on essential elements (such as cairns, which may be hard to see in the photo).